Skip to main content

 When you update a prompt’s content, create a new version to preserve history:

-// Create a new version with updated content
+// Create a new version from an existing prompt

 Respond with: